PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 For example, the cmdlet will not support body content nor HTTP methods other than GET.

-As the cmdlet is not centered HTTP and HTTPS, the available features need to be generalize for multiple protocols.
+As the cmdlet is not centered HTTP and HTTPS, the available features need to be generalized for multiple protocols.
 To this end, advanced authentication features in the Web Cmdlets will not exist in the download cmdlet.
 Most protocols expect a username and password.
 At minimum, a `PSCredential` will be accepted.